-The mission of the Jail and Detention Standards Unit is to monitor compliance with Illinois County Jail Standards
+The mission of the Jail and Detention Standards Unit (“Unit”) is to monitor compliance with Illinois

-The purpose of monitoring is to develop standardized practices in detention facilities that enhance the health and safety of the general public, detention staff, and detainees.
-In addition, the office provides assistance and services to facilitate the development of those practices.
+The purpose of monitoring is to develop standardized practices in detention facilities that enhance the health and safety of the general public, detention staff and detainees.
+In addition, the Unit provides assistance and services to facilitate the development of those practices.

-The unit includes one manager, four criminal justice specialists, one administrative assistant, and one office coordinator.
-Among the four specialists, the State is divided into four separate regions: Cook and collar counties with the office at South Chicago Heights Parole, North with the office at Dixon Parole, Central with the office at Concordia, and South with the office being at Marion.
+The Unit includes one unit manager, four criminal justice specialists (commonly known as jail inspectors) and one administrative assistant.
+The state is divided into four separate regions with a criminal justice specialist assigned to each region: Cook and collar counties with the office at Chicago Heights, north with the office at Dixon Correctional Center, central with the office at Springfield Central Office, and south with the office being at Big Muddy River Correctional Center.
 These specialists travel a minimum of three days each week to complete their job duties.
 There are 92 county jails in 102 counties in Illinois.

-The criminal justice specialists conduct on-site inspections of county jails and municipal lockups for compliance with standards.
-Staff members conduct follow-ups on unusual occurrences and provide consultations regarding detention operations, renovations, new construction, and staffing recommendations.
-In the capacity of ombudsmen, unit staff respond to citizen and detainee complaints relating to detention operations, civil rights, and legal responsibilities.
+The criminal justice specialists conduct the on-site inspections of county jails and municipal lockups for compliance with standards.
+Additionally, follow-ups may be conducted upon unusual occurrences as well as consultations regarding detention operations, renovations, new construction and staffing recommendations.
+In the capacity of ombudsmen, Unit employees respond to citizen and detainee complaints relating to detention operations, civil rights and legal responsibilities.

 The unit collects detainee population statistics monthly from county jails and quarterly from municipal lockups.
 A database is maintained for this information which is ultimately sent to the Illinois Criminal Justice Information Authority on an annual basis.